ksu-cis400-fall2025/lectureNotes-Fall2025/pages/monSep29-notes.md

-- Here’s a polished version of your lecture script and student notes.
-I’ve standardized formatting, improved grammar and clarity, and adjusted titles and subsections so it flows smoothly for both you (as a lecture script) and students (as reference notes).

-  ---
+# Reminders
-- # Exam 1 Information
+- ## Exam 1 Information

   **Date:** Wednesday, October 1 (during class)

   **Format:** On paper, closed notes, no computers
 - No tutorials or milestones this week
 	- We will begin the GUI with WPF next week
-- All previous tutorials and milestones must be submitted by **Friday, September 27**
+- All previous tutorials and milestones must be submitted by **Friday, October 3**
 	- Friday will be a **work day** if you need help finishing assignments
 	- You may also work ahead on next week’s module